Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 ## <a name="impapp" a/> Implementation approaches

-As a starting point, the resources of interest must be documented with metadata content that meets the requirements outlined in the [Metadata Content Requirements](#mdcontent) section, and is serialized following the CDIF schema.org profile *(currently in [Appendix 1](#appendix_1), likely to move to a separate document)*.
+As a starting point, the resources of interest must be documented with metadata content that meets the requirements outlined in the [Metadata Content Requirements](#mdcontent) section, and is serialized following the CDIF schema.org profile *(currently in [Appendix 1](#appendix-1), likely to move to a separate document)*.
 Given that the metadata follows CDIF conventions, software can be written to extract information to enable client actions, whether that is populating a search index or accessing a useful resource representation.
 The workflow is reviewed here, and then discussed in more detail below.

-Finding documents to index: Web-crawling is still an important approach to finding and indexing resources on the web, and this approach is supported by Signposting.
-A more proactive and widely used approach is the sitemap, which is a list of web locations (URLs) containing files that a hosting agent wants search engines to index.
+Finding documents to index: Web-crawling is still an important approach to finding and indexing resources on the web, and this approach is supplemented by Signposting.
+A different and widely used approach is the sitemap, which is a list of web locations (URLs) for files that a hosting agent wants search engines to index.
 Many search engines enable providers to register sitemap locations.
 Alternatively, root directories on web servers can use a 'robots.txt' file to point to one or more sitemaps that should be indexed.

 Getting the metadata: Once a crawler for a search application finds a document that should be indexed, the question is where is the metadata to index, and what conventions does the metadata use.
 There are several approaches:

-1. Each resource has an html landing page that describes the resource for human users, and contains embedded CDIF JSON-LD metadata (See [Appendix 1](#appendix_1)) for machine clients.
+1. Each resource has an html landing page that describes the resource for human users, and contains embedded CDIF JSON-LD metadata (See [Appendix 1](#appendix-1)) for machine clients.
 Metadata can be embedded in landing pages using the HTML \<script\> element, in alignment with the Data on the Web Best Practices, specifically section 8.2, Metadata[^8].
 This approach requires that each published resource has a human-readable landing page, intended to be the target of search by human users.
 Scripts are normally embedded in the \<head\> section of an HTML document.
 The \<script\> element has at minimum a 'type' attribute that provides a MIME-type specifying the type of script.

 ![Example D1.
 A JSON-LD metadata object embedded as a script in an HTML document.](images/JSON-LDscriptInHTML.jpg) Example 1.
 A JSON-LD metadata object embedded as a script in an HTML document.